Photo by: Tracy Baim/Outline & Nightlines

 She appeared in the film “Before Stonewall,” which chronicled pre-1968 activities of the national gay and lesbian community.
 Along with QED Productions, Gary Chichester and R.J.
 Chaffin, Summit later co-produced “Crimes of Hate,” a documentary film about anti-gay and anti-lesbian occurrences in Chicago.

-Summit has a long history of activism.
+Summit had a long history of activism.
 She was a member of Mattachine Midwest, as well as active in the formation of Parents and Friends of Lesbians and Gays.
 Along with gay businessman Frank Kellas, Summit pioneered the “Gay $ Project”, creating an ink stamp to mark paper currency as coming from gays and lesbians, demonstrating our economic impact on everyday commerce.
 She was among those who picketed Evergreen Foods, educating its owners and other “mainstream” businesspersons that gays and lesbians are among their regular customers and are deserving of common courtesy and respect.

 Over the years, Summit opened His ‘n Hers to a number of organizations — allowing many to use her establishment to raise funds for a variety of causes, as well as just to socialize in a safe environment.
-Most recently, His ‘n Hers has been home to aficionados of the gay computer bulletin boards, as well as David Boyer’s Original Country-Western Dance Party.
-She has participated in AIDS Walk Chicago and Strike Against AIDS, and she has produced a number of fundraisers at her bar for Chicago House and other organizations.
+Most recently, His ‘n Hers was home to aficionados of the gay computer bulletin boards, as well as David Boyer’s Original Country-Western Dance Party.
+She participated in AIDS Walk Chicago and Strike Against AIDS, and she produced a number of fundraisers at her bar for Chicago House and other organizations.

 Summit was especially proud of being a parent, having adopted — against all odds — a child of racially-mixed lineage, rearing her to adulthood, and proving that lesbians and gays can be good parents.